AMERICAN SWASTIKAS of WWI & WWII. BOEING P-12 F4B

 By adopting the symbol, American soldiers influenced the swastika as an alphabetic symbol of socialism around the world, where the symbol had previously been a generic ancient symbol.

-Graduates/victims of government schools may find it hard to believe: Americans used the straight-arm gesture, wore swastika shoulder patches and flew planes adorned with swastikas in war against Germany, and they did it all decades before the same was done under the National Socialist German Workers' Party.
+Graduates/victims of government schools may find it hard to believe: Americans used the straight-arm gesture, wore swastika shoulder patches and flew planes adorned with swastikas in war against Germany, and they did it all decades before the same was done under the National Socialist German Workers' Party (NSDAP).
 The USA was the origin of that behavior under German National Socialism.
+The Bellamys influenced the NSDAP, its dogma, symbols and rituals.

 See the following pictures: American Swastika on Boeing P-12 circa 1928 to 1941